Palorchestes: Paleobiology

 The morphology of the skull, teeth, and dental microwear analysis suggest that Palorchestes was a selective browser.
 The unusual morphology of palorchestids makes their ecology difficult to interpret.
 The elbow of Palorchestes had an unusually limited range of motion, which means that the forelimbs would have sprawled when the animal was walking quadrupedally.
-Palorchestes likely used its forelimbs to attain foliage, and may have fed in a bipedal posture.
+Palorchestes likely used its forelimbs to attain foliage, using them to tear vegetation or to dig in a hook-and-pull fashion, and may have fed in a bipedal posture.
 Due to the extreme rarity of its remains, some authors have interpreted it as a solitary animal that had large ranges and slow reproductive rates.

 Extremely small eye sockets suggest very limited vision, and so Palorchestes might have relied primarily upon olfaction.